Archive-663/kodakFunsaver/Sony E/README.md

 Please view the printOrientation.3mf file for help with orienting the parts on the printer bed.

 ### Assembly help:
-I suggest drilling holds to their correct tap size before tapping.
-The m1.6 holes should be drilled out to 1.4 then tapped with the m1.6 tap.
-The Rotator holes should be drilled out with an m2 or m1.8 drill bit.

-When assembling the rotating assemblies use some synthetic grease similar to Super Lube PTFE or keycap lube to make the rotate function smoother.

 Please view the _assembly.stp file for help in parts orientation.
 If you do not have a CAD program, <a href="https://www.freecad.org/downloads.php" target="_blank">download FreeCAD</a> to view the assembly file and better understand how it should assemble.

 ### Help support Archive 663 with a dontation or monthly sub